Legends-of-Role-Play/framework-issue-tracker/.github/ISSUE_TEMPLATE/suggestions.md

 Write a short summary of what your suggestion is about.

 **Reason:**
-Why would your suggestion be a good addition to Legacy?
+Why would your suggestion be a good addition to Legends of Roleplay?